 Chivalry is often thought sexist, but once you look at its structure, it turns into a far more interesting and complex beast.

 Much of chivalry wasn't real, it was a meta-narrative that informed stories, every bit as artificial as the sexism meta-narrative.
 However, as a practical reality, wealthy women did, in fact, need protection.
 That part isn't artificial.
-Because this need existed as an institution, because everyone relied upon this institution and that everyone needed to understand it, they told stories about those who uphold the institution well and those who didn't.
-In addition, women in castles worked among mercenaries, men hired for combat.
+Because this need existed as an institution, and because everyone who relied upon this institution needed to understand it, they told stories about those who uphold the institution and those who didn't.
+In addition, women in castles worked among mercenaries, men who were hired for combat, hired for their ability to harm others.
 These were all strangers and very unreliable.
 It's easy to understand how women would get nervous with these strangers, often foreigners, hanging about the castle.

 We think of chivalry as sexist because so many medieval movies were made where the sexist meta-narrative overlaid the chivalric meta-narrative.
 Naturally, chivalry looks like sexism because the two meta-narratives copulated copiously.
 That, and the middle ages weren't known for their socially progressive social structure, so while the chivalric narrative doesn't focus on sexism, the sexism of the era did inform the meta-narrative.
-Interestingly, the sexism of the era differed from today as that era had different notions about a woman's place and duties.
+Interestingly, the sexism of the era differed from today as the middle ages era had different notions about a woman's place and duties.
 Women were freer in some ways while more restricted in others.
-For example, women nursed injured knights back to health.
-They literally saved their lives, so a woman with great medical skill was incredibly valued by men.
+For example, women nursed injured knights back to health, literally saving lives, so a woman with great medical skill was incredibly valued by men.

-I suggest not judging medieval life by the lives of noblewomen.
+I suggest that judging medieval life by the lives of noblewomen is in error.
 Due to their station, they had obligations, duties, and privileges not shared by most women, who lived on farms and worked hard.
 Rich women might be delicate flowers, but poor women got to shovel the manure.

 Chivalry concerns itself with the following: